brndnmtthws/conky/README.md

 <p align="center"><img width="300" src="data/logo/conky-logotype-horizontal-violet.png"></p>

 **Conky** is a free, light-weight system monitor for X, that displays any kind of information on your desktop.
-It can also run on Wayland (poorly), macOS, output to your console, a file, or even HTTP (oh my!).
+It can also run on Wayland (with caveats), macOS, output to your console, a file, or even HTTP (oh my!).

 👉 Grab the [latest release from GitHub](https://github.com/brndnmtthws/conky/releases/latest).